First Scrimmage is at 1 p.m. Saturday, March 22

 Brian Wright spent his first two seasons at Montana State debunking the notion that the transition to a new offensive system is inherently difficult.
 Wright's two Bobcat offenses, led by dynamic quarterback DeNarius McGhee, averaged 440.6 yards per game, easily the most productive two-year span in school history.
 After leading the Big Sky in scoring offense, total offense and passing offense in 2010, Wright's unit topped the league in scoring offense and total offense in Big Sky games in 2011.
 Wright handed the reigns, in his first season at MSU, to redshirt freshman quarterback McGhee, who was named Big Sky Offensive Co-MVP, a first at MSU since 1984, and National Freshman of the Year by one organization.

 At Youngstown State

-Wright came to Montana State after nine years at perennial FCS power Youngstown State University.
-Wright joined the Penguins' staff in 2001 as quarterbacks coach, working also as offensive coordinator from 2005-09.
+Wright transitioned to Montana State after nine years at perennial FCS power Youngstown State University.
+Wright joined the Penguins' staff in 2001 as quarterbacks coach, also working as offensive coordinator from 2005-09.
 Wright helped engineer record-setting offenses at Youngstown State, with the team winning two Gateway Conference championships and advancing to the 2006 FCS final four.